Nikhil-Mukund/RIFF/README.md

       - LISA Technology Package Data Analysis (LTPDA) Analysis Object (AO)

+- Output

+         - FIT Structure containing
+                   - Identified ZPK with the associated uncertainties
+                   - Goodness of fit
+                   - Results from the intermediate stages
+                   - FRD models
+                   - Optimization details
+                   - LIGO FOTON Compatible Second-Order-Section filters (when saved to file)

 - To launch the application, open **RIFF.mlapp**

 - For command-line use, use **fitTF.m**